Directors' Report for the year 2013-14

-Detailed Project Report (DPR) for both the coal blocks is being prepared by the Consultant M/s SCCL and is under finalization.
+Detailed Project Report (DPR) for both the blocks is under finalization by Consultant M/s SCCL

-NMDC has six subsidiaries, stake in five Associate Companies and one JV Company.
-The names of these Companies and percentage of NMDC stake in these Companies are as follows:
+NMDC has five subsidiaries, one Joint Venture and stake in five Associate Companies.
+The names of these Companies and percentage of NMDC stake in these companies are as follows

 The subsidiaries of NMDC are Board managed with the primary interest to manage such Companies in the best interest of the shareholders.
-The framework for Subsidiary / Associate / Joint Venture Companies are as under:
+The framework for Subsidiary / Joint Venture are as under:

 i) All investments in these Companies are approved by the Board of Directors.

 ii) The Company nominates its representatives on the Board of these Companies.